AilingLiu/Causal_Inference/README.md

 # Causal Inference

 This repository is notes from the Udacity Course [Causal Inference](https://www.udacity.com/enrollment/cd14250), conducted by Jonathan Hershaff.
+The original notebooks from this class is also available [here](https://github.com/udacity/causal-inference-foundations/tree/main) on github.

 1. Correlation vs Causation
 2. Two Languages of Causality: DAG and Potential Outcomes Framework